In the past, every business used to give their meeting rooms and boardrooms numbers – but this is quickly going out of fashion.

 Struggling to come up with the right names to suit your meeting rooms?
 Help is at hand – we’ve created this fun boardroom name generator designed to give you some inspiration and help you get started.

 Of course, once all your boardrooms and meeting spaces have names, you’re going to need to fill them with some furniture!
-You’ll find a fantastic range of desks, chairs and storage options at https://www.kitoutmyoffice.com/.
+You’ll find a fantastic range of meeting room furniture at Kit Out My Office.

 All our competitively priced furniture is made here in the UK from high quality materials, to exacting standards.
 Choose Kit Out My Office, and you’ll benefit from free, next day delivery, honest advice, and a 10-year guarantee on all our products.